geom_table

 are the same as for the data units on the x-axis and y-axis.- default.colour, default.color

 A colour definition to use for elements not targeted by the colour aesthetic.
+If

-A vector of character strings;
+A vector of character strings with one or more of

 "all"